| International

 |

-Technology for Development: STDev is an initiative
+Science& Technology for Development: STDev

-Policy and Capacity-building Branch, Division on Investment, Technology
+for Development Section, Policy and Capacity-building Branch,

-and Enterprise Devlopment, United Nations Conference on Trade and Development
+Nations Conference on Trade and Development (UNCTAD).

-UN
+system UN

-System in India |
+System in India

 |

-he
+he National

 Science Foundation (NSF) is an independent federal agency created

-by Congress in 1950 .It is a funding source for approximately 20 percent
+by Congress in 1950 .It is a funding source for approximately 20

-and the social sciences. |
+mathematics, computer science and the social sciences.

 United

-States Educational Foundation in India (USEFI)
+States Educational Foundation in India (USEFI) promotes

-and students .USEFI was established under a bilateral agreement on educational
+scholars, professionals and students .USEFI was established under a

-exchange signed between India and the U.S. on February 2, 1950.USEFI administers
+the U.S. on February 2, 1950.USEFI administers Fulbright fellowships

-Fulbright fellowships for Indian and U.S students. |
+for Indian and U.S students.

 The

-Founded in 1913 by John D. Rockefeller, to promote the well-being of humanity.
+Rockefeller Foundation Founded in 1913 by John D. Rockefeller, to

-and on doing so around the world. |
+the root causes of serious problems, and on doing so around the

-Alfred
+Alfred P.

-P. Sloan Foundation
+Sloan Foundation

-The Spencer Foundation
+The Spencer Foundation The

-Ford Foundation
+Ford Foundation Carnegie Institution The

-The National Institutes of Health (NIH)
+National Institutes of Health (NIH)

 Embassy |